Key takeaways:

 Fatigue

-If you think that your child has a fever, there are five things you should know.
+If you think your child has a fever, there are five things you should know.

-Although you can check and feel if your child is warm, the best way to know if your child has a fever is to take their temperature with a digital thermometer.
-Mercury thermometers are no longer recommended because they can break and release fumes that are toxic.
+Although you can check if your child feels warm, the best way to know if they have a fever is to take their temperature with a digital thermometer.
+Mercury thermometers are no longer recommended because they can break and release toxic liquid and fumes.

-You can measure your child’s body temperature in multiple places, but some places are more accurate than others.
-In general, rectal temperatures are the most accurate.
-Axillary (armpit) temperatures are the least precise.
+You can measure your child’s body temperature in multiple places, but some are more accurate than others.
+Here’s where to take your child’s temperature based on their age:

 Rectum (infants under 3 months)